Ellsworth Wisecarver: Later life

+Legacy

-In his book The Rape of the A*P*E*, Allan Sherman credits the Wisecarver scandal and resulting publicity as the official start of the American sexual revolution.
+In the July 1973 satirical book, The Rape of the A*P*E* — The Official History of the Sex Revolution 1945–1973: The Obscening of America.
+An R.S.V.P.
+Document, written by the musician and satirist, Allan Sherman, he credits the Wisecarver scandal and resulting publicity as the official start of the American sexual revolution.

 Wisecarver's scandalous affairs were the basis for the 1987 film In the Mood, in which Wisecarver makes a cameo appearance as a mailman.
 Patrick Dempsey played the role of Wisecarver.
 An interview with Wisecarver also appears on the original VHS of the movie.